friends-of-asaprosar/friends-of-asaprosar.github.io/notes.md

 # Open Questions

-1. Is it required to manually delete glasses from inventory sometimes back in America?
-2. Is viewing and sorting the full inventory required in America or on site or both?
+1. Is viewing and sorting the full inventory required in America or on site or both?
+  - Onsite: Is sorting relevant?
+Is manual filtering relevant?
+  - America: Sorting?
+Filtering (only for SKU?)?
+Grouping?
+2. Editing (and deleting) data in America important?
+How does it currently work (via table search and then edit or via SKU entering)?
 3. Are only optometrists using the software?
 Should there be explanations?
-4. Dark or light theme?
+4. Domain name?
+5. More details on PhilScore algorithm, best case source code
+6. Keyboard usage: Tab to switch fields or enter?
+Shortcuts?

 # Ideas